- Microsoft announced the feature's availability, and we're showing you how to activate it.

 We know that you’re also curious and eager to try out this long-awaited functionality so, if you are also a Dev Channel Insider, we’ll show you how to activate it yourself.

-How can I see the new File Explorer tabs?
+How can I enable the File Explorer tabs in Windows 11?

 It’s not a really difficult process and it doesn’t require a vast technological experience to get done, only a few minutes of your time.